Install with Docker on Windows

 docker run -tid --name graphlytic -v "%cd%"/keystore/:/usr/share/graphlytic/keystore -v "%cd%"/volume/:/usr/share/graphlytic/volume -p 8080:8080 -p 8443:8443 graphlytic

-which mounts ./keystore folder into /usr/share/graphlytic/keystore, which contains our graphlytic-keystore.jks, which is mentioned in environment variables above.
+which mounts ./keystore folder into /usr/share/graphlytic/keystore, which contains our graphlytic-keystore.jks, mentioned in the environment variables above.

 Build the docker image